-- The Asian Clearing Union (ACU) was established in 1974 with the main objective of facilitating trade related payments among member countries. - The headquarters of ACU, which is referred to as the ACU Secretariat, is situated in Teheran, Iran. - The settlement mechanism of ACU involves settling intra-regional trade related payments among member central banks /monetary authorities on a multilateral basis. - Settlement of ACU net position and accrued interest takes place bi-monthly as informed by the ACU Secretariat. - Accounts of ACU members are maintained in Asian Monetary Units (AMUs).
-AMUs are denominated as ACU Dollar and ACU Euro which are equivalent in value to one US Dollar and one Euro, respectively. - At present, ACU consists of 9 central banks/monetary authorities (Bangladesh, Bhutan, India, Iran, Nepal, Maldives, Myanmar, Pakistan and Sri Lanka). - Board of Directors i.e. Governors of member Central Banks is the decision making body of the ACU and Board of Directors meets annually. - The 44th meeting of the ACU Board of Directors was held in Bangladesh in June 2015.
+- The Asian Clearing Union (ACU) was established in 1974 with the main objective of facilitating to settle trade and trade related payments among member countries. - The headquarters of ACU, which is referred to as the ACU Secretariat, is situated in Teheran, Iran. - The settlement mechanism of ACU involves settling intra-regional trade and trade related payments among member central banks /monetary authorities on a multilateral basis. - Settlement of ACU net position and accrued interest takes place bi-monthly as informed by the ACU Secretariat. - Accounts of ACU members are maintained in Asian Monetary Units (AMUs).
+AMUs are denominated as ACU Dollar and ACU Euro which are equivalent in value to one US Dollar and one Euro, respectively. - At present, ACU consists of 9 central banks/monetary authorities (Bangladesh, Bhutan, India, Iran, Nepal, Maldives, Myanmar, Pakistan and Sri Lanka). - Board of Directors i.e. Governors of member Central Banks is the decision making body of the ACU and Board of Directors meets annually. - The 44th meeting of the ACU Board of Directors was held in Bangladesh in June 2015. - New operating instruction on the ACU mechanism was issued with effect from 01 December 2015